Otumian-empire/articles/Java/5-OOP/5-oop-5.md

 ```

-The all caps is java convention.
-We can have a `enum` in a file own it own and we can have it as part of a class.
+All caps are for `enum` constants is a java convention.
+We can have an `enum` in a file on its own and we can have it as part of a class.

 ```java
 // DayEnum.java